 Tufts University School of Medicine does not endorse any of the above institutions but has compiled this information as a resource to you.

-Due to limited resources, international students are not eligible for any scholarship funding or other financial assistance provided by Tufts University School of Medicine.
 You may find the following resources helpful to you for outside funding assistance.

 - EduPASS – Financial Aid Information for International Students